 Raymond Aron Center for Sociology and Politics (CESPRA)

-CESPRA's collection specialises in works on History, Sociology, Political Philosophy and provides manuals, documentary series, and classical works of reference.
-The Library also includes the 3200-volume personal collection of François Furet, Historian of the French Revolution.
+CESPRA's collection specializes in works on History, Sociology, Political Philosophy and provides manuals, documentary series, and classical works of reference.
+The Library also includes the 3200-volume personal collection of François Furet, the Historian of the French Revolution.